SS Hennepin: Discovery

 Michigan Shipwreck Research Associates members were searching for the wreck of Northwest Orient Airlines Flight 2501 in 2006.
-In the process of mapping out sections of the lake, they discovered debris on the bottom that appeared to be a wreck.
-At first, they identified a small structure that they nicknamed a "rib cage", but more searching revealed a ship.
+While mapping out sections of the lake, they discovered debris on the bottom that appeared to be a wreck.
+At first, they identified a small structure nicknamed a "rib cage", but more searching revealed a ship.
 They sent a team of technical divers to explore the wreck, which was in about 200 ft of water.
 The team examined a capstan and discovered the name "G.H.
 Dyer" stamped onto the cover, which confirmed it as Hennepin.
 The pilothouse had been blown off when it sank, but the wheel was still in place and intact.
 The ship had hit stern-first as identified by the wreckage.
 The conveyor belts and the A-frame crane structure were still in place and further identified the ship as Hennepin.